EscamillaJuan/BinaryClassification/README.md

 ## How to Run

 1. Install the required dependencies using `pip install -r requirements.txt`.
-2. Open and run the `main_notebook.ipynb` Jupyter notebook.
+2. Open and run the `main.ipynb` Jupyter notebook.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## References

-- Smith, J. et al. "Title of the Paper."
-Journal of Data Science, 2020.

 ## Project Status